188.8.131.52 FTB immunisation requirements

 - the Secretary has determined that the child meets the immunisation requirements (184.108.40.206).

 Notification that a child meets the immunisation requirements needs to be provided to the AIR by a recognised immunisation provider (1.1.R.09).
 Centrelink uses information held in the AIR to check whether immunisation requirements have been met.
 For FTB paid by instalment for a child, Centrelink must be notified before the end of a 63 day grace period.
 Where an individual claims FTB for a past period, that child must be meeting immunisation requirements at the time the claim is determined by Centrelink.

-Act reference: FAAct section 3(1)-'recognised immunisation provider', section 6 Immunisation requirements, section 61B Reduction in FTB child rate unless immunisation requirements satisfied, section 61B(1)(b)(i) for a claim made under the Family Assistance Administration Act for payment of FTB or a past period-on the day the claim is determined
+Act reference: FAAct section 3(1)-'recognised immunisation provider', section 6 Immunisation requirements, section 61B Reduction in FTB child rate unless immunisation requirements satisfied, section 61B(1)(b)(i) … for a claim made under the Family Assistance Administration Act for payment of FTB for a past period-on the day the claim is determined

 Immunisation requirements where an FTB child or individual dies